Set public access button on the FGDC document display page doesn't work (on sanparks skin).

 So the change failed.

-#2 Updated by Jing Tao over 7 years ago
+#2 Updated by Jing Tao almost 8 years ago

 To a none-public readable document, if we click the set access button with the checked public read check box, the document will be granted a public readable access rule successfully.
 The rule has denyFirst perm order.